python151/hugo-personal-website/main/content/post/pwntools_basics.md

 ## What utilities does this give me?

 The main way to see `pwntools` command line utilities is by running `pwn [utility_name] [arguments]`, for instance `pwn checksec ./mybinary` will check the protections of the binary called `mybinary`.
-These are documented in more depth [here] (https://docs.pwntools.com/en/stable/commandline.html).
+These are documented in more depth [here](https://docs.pwntools.com/en/stable/commandline.html).

 ## How do I write exploits with it?